-https://doi.org/10.1016/j.cag.2018.11.004 0097-8493/© 2018 Published by Elsevier Ltd. Initial storyline visualization techniques [3-5] produced an aesthetically pleasing visualization, but at the expense of time.
-Liu et al. [1] described an optimization strategy, called StoryFlow, for fast generation of storyline visualizations.
+Initial storyline visualization techniques [23,24,34] produced an aesthetically pleasing visualization, but at the expense of time.
+Liu et al. [19] described an optimization strategy, called StoryFlow, for fast generation of storyline visualizations.
 StoryFlow creates a visualization using a four stage pipeline that generates an initial layout, then performs ordering and alignment of nodes, and compaction of the overall layout to improve its appearance.

-While these techniques can produce aesthetically pleasing and legible storylines, they do so by making simplifying assumptions about the narrative structure.
+While these techniques can produce aesthetically pleasing and legible storylines, they do so by making simplifying assumptions about the structure of the narrative.
 Because of this they may not support more complex, real-world storytelling and analysis tasks.
 First, existing techniques assume that at least two entities participate at every event in the timeline.
 However, many real world narratives involve situations where the entities generate events without interaction, or by interacting with entities that are not present at the same location.
 This creates single-entity events in the narrative that are not supported by existing techniques.
 Second, many narratives involve character entities making choices.
 These choices directly influence the evolution of the causal relationships that shape the outcome of the narrative.
-The reality timeline of a narrative consists of events that transpire as the narrative unfolds over time.
-Events along the reality timeline in a choice-based narrative represent exactly one outcome for each of the choice points in the narrative.
-Alternative choices lead to alternate outcomes for the narrative timeline, creating distinct diegetic timelines.
-For many real-word analysis tasks, it is important to look at a choice point in the reality timeline and examine how it varies the future outcomes of the narrative.
-It is also important to look at a different choice in the past and examine what narrative states this makes available.
-Therefore, we visualize both the reality timeline as well as diegetic timelines in a narrative.
+For many real-world analysis tasks, it is important to not only visualize the narrative as it unfolds (reality timeline) but to also include alternative choices that can lead to alternate outcomes (diegetic timelines).
 Existing techniques visualize only reality timelines.
 They provide no support for diegetic narratives.
 Third, existing techniques assume that the narrative progresses linearly in time and has a well defined beginning, middle and end.
-While this makes them suitable for visualizing traditional, linear narratives such as a movie's plot, they cannot visualize non-linear narratives such as narratives with flashbacks and flash-forwards, narratives with parallel distinctive plot lines, or narratives that present events from their characters' point of view.
+While this makes them suitable for visualizing traditional, linear narratives such as a movie's plot, they cannot visualize non-linear narratives such as narratives with flashbacks or flash forwards, narratives with parallel distinctive plot lines, or narratives that present events from their characters' point of view.